micheam/examples-clj/rest-api-with-compojure/README.md

-# Json API With Compojure
+# Rest API With Compojure

-This is a sample implementation of Web-Application with clojure and ring,
+This is a sample implementation of Web-Application with [ring-clojure/ring](https://github.com/ring-clojure/ring) and [weavejester/compojure](https://github.com/weavejester/compojure).

-which provide manage your todo-list.
+This provides simple todo-list web-app.

 ## Usage